Sampai28/XCI-Sketch/README.md

 Official implementation of https://arxiv.org/abs/2108.11554 paper.
 This paper was submitted in Earthvision 2021 workshop (CVPR 2021) under Floodnet[<sup>[1]</sup>](#floodnet-cite) task.

+This project
-This project aims to convert photographic images into colored sketches.
+Our work aims to convert photographic images into colored sketches.

 We use the [Contour Drawing Dataset presented in the Photo-Sketching paper](http://www.cs.cmu.edu/~mengtial/proj/sketch/) and propose two ways to extract color information from the images and amalgamate it with the corresponding sketches:
 - **Rendering Colored Outlines in Sketches**: